davidkant/ferp-sc/README.md

 #FERP-SC

-###SuperCollider tools for Real-Time Audio Analysis
+###SuperCollider tools for Real-Time Acoustic Environmental Audio Analysis

 This repository is a workspace for EnviroSoundLab directed by David Dunn.
 These are a few tools for analyzing acoustic environmental monitoring data captured at the FERP.